Third Party Payment Processors: The Complete Small Business Guide

 - Account Stability Issues: Not going through the complete underwriting process before you start processing transactions means that your account isn’t as secure as an individual merchant account.

-- Expensive Flat-Rate Pricing: For a very small business owner, you’ll usually save money with a third-party processor because you won’t have to pay all the extra monthly and annual fees that come with a full-service merchant account.
-However, flat-rate pricing is significantly more expensive than interchange-plus pricing on a per-transaction basis.
+- Expensive Flat-Rate Pricing: For a very small business owner, you’ll usually save money with a third-party payment processor because you won’t have to pay all the extra monthly and annual fees that come with a full-service merchant account.
+However, flat-rate pricing is usually more expensive than interchange-plus pricing on a per-transaction basis.

-- Limited Customer Service Options: Many third-party processors are notorious for offering limited options for customer support.
+- Limited Customer Service Options: Many third-party payment processors are notorious for offering limited options for customer support.
 Merchant account providers, however, usually offer 24/7 telephone support.
 Unfortunately, the quality of that support can vary widely from one provider to another.

 Risk Considerations For Third-Party Payment Processing